burrt/compsci-docs/_v1/cs-notes.md

 ### Implicit types

 * Make the compiler infer the type from the RHS expression using `var`
-* Can only be used when a local variable is declared and initialised in the same statement; the variable cannot be initialised to null, or to a method group or an anonymous function
+* Can only be used when a local variable is declared and initialized in the same statement; the variable cannot be initialized to null, or to a method group or an anonymous function
 * Cannot be used on fields at class scope

 ```cs